graphidev/WOK/README.md

 How to use
 -------------

-First of all, this is a development to use.
+First of all, this is a development version.

 If you want to use it, please edit .htaccess file :
 * RewriteBase line
 * RewriteRule line

+and /core/settings.php